rug-cit-hpc/league-of-robots/roles/logs_client/README.md

    if port is not defined, the default rsyslog port number of 514 is used.
  - (optional) servers defined in the ```static_inventories/logs_library.yml``` group named ```logs```.
-Those _logs_ servers should have already been deployed with rsyslog_server playbook.
-And each of them should already have configured CA key and certificates.
+Those _logs_ servers should have already been deployed with `logs_server` playbook.
+Each of them should already have configured and deployed appropriate CA key and certificates of appropriate type (like 'development', 'research' or 'diagnostics').

 ## II.
 Playbook procedure